 Md.
 Momtazur Rahman is a PhD candidate at the School of Language Studies and Linguistics, Faculty of Social Sciences and Humanities, National University of Malaysia.
-His on-going doctoral research is on developing an ESP course for foreign postgraduates in science and technology at National University of Malaysia.
+His on-going doctoral research is on in-depth language needs analysis for developing an ESP course for foreign postgraduates in science and technology at National University of Malaysia.